 In 1964, W. Shelburne Brown became president of Pasadena College.
 He was instrumental in moving the college from its original location in Pasadena to its new Point Loma, San Diego home in 1973.

 Dr. Bob Brower, PLNU’s current president, was inaugurated in 1998.
 In 1999, graduate programs in education were begun in Bakersfield and Mission Valley.
 A graduate program in education had remained in Pasadena since the move.
 In 2001, the program moved to Arcadia.
 Also in 2001, an MBA program was added in Mission Valley.
-PLNU now has five locations: the undergraduate campus in Point Loma and graduate programs at regional centers in Arcadia, Bakersfield, the Inland Empire, and Mission Valley San Diego.
+PLNU now has three locations: the undergraduate campus in Point Loma and graduate programs at regional centers in Bakersfield and Mission Valley San Diego.
 Point Loma currently offers graduate degrees in biology, business, education, nursing, and theology.

 Bresee’s commitments to the message of holiness and to helping the poor set the stage for the future work of the Church of the Nazarene and PLNU.
 Nazarene churches are known for their outreach, for their service to those in need, and for addressing issues of social justice.
 Though the university began with only $4,000 in pledges, God has been faithful.
 Today, PLNU is home to more than 2,500 undergraduate students, and more than 1,200 graduate students.